transition.

 114 | Pygmy Mammoth

 This extinct species of dwarf mammoth, estimated to have been outweighed by its ancestor the Columbian Mammoth by at least ten-fold, lived on the outer Channel Islands of California.
-Dwarf mammoth of similar size remains were discovered on Russia’s Wrangel Island.
+Dwarf mammoth remains of similar size were discovered on Russia’s Wrangel Island.

 book >